 Julie Shayne, Ph.D.

-Professor Shayne teaches undergraduate and graduate courses about women, development, and social change in the Third World.
-She also teaches sociology and women's studies methodology classes.
-Her courses are interdisciplinary in subject and content.
-She uses a variety of types of texts including: social science, fiction, memoir, testimony, and film.
+I teach undergraduate and graduate courses about women, revolution, social change, culture, and development in Latin America, the diaspora, and Third World more generally.
+I also teach sociology and women's studies methodology classes.
+My courses are interdisciplinary in subject and content.
+I use a variety of types of texts including: social science, fiction, memoir, testimony, and film.

 Graduate Courses Taught: